zaghem1234/powerbi-automated-sales-report/README.md

 ## 🚀 Problem Statement
 - Data updates frequently through email attachments (it may be hourly or monthly reports).
-- Analysts spent **months of effort annually** on repetitive manual tasks.
-For analysis, "Annually months of efforts" is need to perform manual repetitive tasks.
+- For analysis, "Annually months of efforts" is need to perform manual repetitive tasks.
 - Delay in report, chances of errors, and conficting.

 ---